The Adapter Becomes the Ideology Layer

 Fine-tuning used to sound like a major institutional act.
 A model owner changed model weights, trained on a dataset, produced a new checkpoint, and deployed a specialized system.
 That picture still exists.
 But a different pattern has become normal: keep the large base model mostly fixed and attach a small learned modification.

 That technical move changed the politics of customization.
 If the customized part is small enough, many more actors can produce, store, share, swap, merge, and serve specialized behaviors.
 Hugging Face's PEFT documentation describes LoRA as a way to reduce trainable parameters, speed up fine-tuning, and use less memory.
-Google Cloud's Vertex AI documentation, last updated May 15, 2026, gives ordinary production recommendations for LoRA and QLoRA, including tradeoffs among speed, memory, cost, sequence length, and batch size.
-OpenAI's fine-tuning documentation describes a different managed API pattern: build a training dataset, create a fine-tuning job on a base model, evaluate the result, then use the new fine-tuned model ID through the same API surface as a base model.
+Google Cloud's current LoRA and QLoRA documentation gives ordinary production recommendations for tuning large language models, including tradeoffs among speed, peak GPU memory, cost, sequence length, and batch size.
+OpenAI's fine-tuning documentation describes a different managed API pattern: collect examples, upload a JSONL dataset, create a fine-tuning job, evaluate the result, then use the new fine-tuned model ID through the same API surface as a base model.

 Same Base, Different Institution